Close Menu

 Filters

-I had a great morning yesterday attending the Circular Communities Scotland National Members Forum through my role at Door in the Wall Arts Access and learnt a whole lot from all the organisation who shared their circular economy experiences.
+I had a great morning yesterday attending the Circular Communities Scotland National Members Forum through my work with Door in the Wall Arts Access and learnt a whole lot from all the organisations who shared their circular economy experiences.

 Circular Communities Scotland represents a thriving network of charities and social enterprises that supports Scotland’s circular economy.
 They aim to empower the national network of reuse, repair and recycling charities and I’m excited that through my role at Door in the Wall Arts Access we’re now a member.
 Check out their Impact Report for more information on their work.